NhatNguyen1502/java-database-capstone/user_stories.md

 _As an admin, I want to access a comprehensive dashboard with system statistics, so that I can monitor overall system performance and usage metrics._

 **Acceptance Criteria:**
-1. Dashboard displays key metrics (total users, active appointments, system uptime)
-2. Visual charts show trends over time (daily/weekly/monthly)
-3. Real-time statistics update automatically
-4. Dashboard is accessible immediately upon admin login
-5. Metrics include patient registrations, appointment bookings, and doctor availability
-6. Dashboard is responsive and works on mobile devices
+1. COUNT queries on patients, doctors, appointments tables
+2. Display: total active users (is_active = TRUE), appointments by status
+3. Filter appointments by date range
+4. Simple aggregation queries

 **Priority:** High

-**Story Points:** 8
+**Story Points:** 3

-**Notes:**
-- Use charts/graphs for better data visualization
-- Consider adding customizable widgets for personalized dashboards

 ---

-#### **US-A005: Manage System Settings**
+#### **US-A005: Generate Reports**
 **Title:**
-_As an admin, I want to configure system-wide settings and preferences, so that I can customize the system to meet organizational requirements._
+_As an admin, I want to generate basic reports on appointments and users, so that I can track system usage._

 **Acceptance Criteria:**
-1. Admin can configure appointment duration intervals (15, 30, 60 minutes)
-2. Admin can set business hours and holidays
-3. Admin can configure email notification templates
-4. Admin can enable/disable system features
-5. Changes to settings are validated before saving
-6. System provides confirmation message after successful configuration

-**Priority:** Medium

-**Story Points:** 8

-**Notes:**
-- Implement version control for settings changes
-- Provide default configurations for quick setup

----

-#### **US-A006: Generate Reports**
-**Title:**
-_As an admin, I want to generate reports on appointments, users, and system usage, so that I can analyze trends and make data-driven decisions._

-**Acceptance Criteria:**
-1. Admin can generate reports by type (appointments, users, revenue)
-2. Reports can be filtered by date range, doctor, department
-3. Reports display summary statistics and detailed breakdowns
-4. Reports can be exported to PDF, Excel, or CSV formats
-5. System provides pre-built report templates for common needs
-6. Report generation completes within 30 seconds for standard queries
+1. Query appointments with filters: date range, doctor_id, status
+2. Aggregate queries: COUNT by status, GROUP BY doctor_id
+3. Query users: COUNT active patients/doctors
+4. Simple SELECT statements with WHERE clauses

 **Priority:** Low

-**Story Points:** 13
+**Story Points:** 5

-**Notes:**
-- Consider implementing scheduled automated reports
-- Ensure sensitive data is properly anonymized in reports

 ---